kajacx/wasm-bridge/README.md

 ## How do I use this?

-In general, you would use this crate the same way wou would use `wasmtime`, and just replace `wasmtime` with `wasm_bride`.
+In general, you would use this crate the same way wou would use `wasmtime`, and just replace `wasmtime` with `wasm_bridge`.

 Alternatively, refer to this handy table: